lovehifi/tidal-raudio/README.md

 > systemctl restart tc

 >
-You may not need to install Docker for this version
+You may not need to install Docker for this version (32 bit).